7targets/7targets-docs/_posts/2021-09-29-know-more-about-your-leads.md

 ## Case 1
+## To view number of users who clicked links
 Below is a dashboard.
 Here we have 342 end-users who have clicked on links.
 Click on this number to drill down into the details.